fedaykinofdune/monstercat.com/readme.md

 1. [Install node.js](http://howtonode.org/how-to-install-nodejs) if you don't have it
 2. Type `make testsite`
 3. Generated site will be in the `build` folder
+4. Type `open build/index.html || gnome-open build/index.html` to see the site
+   in your browser